basho/basho_docs/content/riak/kv/3.0.6/using/cluster-operations/backing-up.md

 2. Restore your old node's configuration files, data directory, and ring directory.
-3. Start the node and verify proper operation with `riak ping`, `riak-admin status`, and other methods you use to check node health.
+3. Start the node and verify proper operation with `riak ping`, `riak admin status`, and other methods you use to check node health.

 If the node name of a restored node (`-name` argument in `vm.args` or `nodename` parameter in `riak.conf`) is different than the name of the